vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 ##### Configure scanning of raw socket events

 When this feature is enabled, Defender for Endpoint will scan network socket events such as creation of raw sockets / packet sockets, or setting socket option.

 > [!NOTE]
 > This feature is applicable only when Behavior Monitoring is enabled.
 > This feature is applicable only when the `enableRawSocketEvent` feature is enabled.
-For more information, see [Advanced optional features for raw socket events](linux-preferences.md#configure-monitoring-of-raw-socket-events) section below for details.
+For more information, see [Advanced optional features](linux-preferences.md#configure-monitoring-of-raw-socket-events) section below for details.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|